 Now let’s discuss the technicalities and the science behind it.

 The rocket nozzle which is most frequently used in rockets is called as de Laval nozzle.
-It is named after its developer Gustaf de Laval, and first used in a rocket engine developed by Robert Goddard.
-Let’s consider a half-section of the nozzle (as it is symmetry around the longitudinal axis) as shown in Figure below.
+It is named after its developer Gustaf de Laval, and was first used in a rocket engine developed by Robert Goddard.
+Let’s consider a half-section of the nozzle (as it is symmetrical around the longitudinal axis) as shown in Figure below.

 Pa is the ambient pressure

 Pe is the exit pressure (of the exhaust gases)

 As per Newton’s third law of motion (to every action there is an equal and opposite reaction) Pe = Pcom. chamber.

 The thrust equation of the rocket nozzle is: